acrookston/pjs/README.md

 - Make your changes and add tests (if possible).
 - Create a pull-request on Github.

 ## Author

 Andrew Crookston [@acr](https://twitter.com/acr)

 Tweet me if you like this library, have questions or feedback.

+## Releases

+All releases are coordinated and signed by CA Systems, owned by Andrew Crookston.

+## Licenses

+The application source code is released under MIT License.

+The application includes a font by IBM.
+See [LICENSE](LICENSE.md) for details.